 6. Wisdom of God, Eve, and the Garden of Eden

 Eve was not to eat from the knowledge of the tree of the knowledge of good and evil.
 But she was tempted and saw that the fruit was good to gain WISDOM.
 And so she ate and gave to Adam and he also ate.
 And then we read that the LORD God says, "the man has become as one of US."
 To eat from the tree of the knowledge of good and evil and gain such Wisdom is to become "as one of us."
 Here we find another allusion to US and it is in the context of man becoming like US, or perhaps one OF US, by gaining wisdom, the knowledge of good and evil and in this way they became like God.
 And so there is even more evidence that the US of Genesis 1:26 is a reference to God and His Wisdom.

 It is also very interesting that the eating of the fruit to gain Wisdom focuses upon Eve.
-If "male and female" man are the reflection and image of US and OUR in Genesis 1:26, Eve would be the counterpart to Wisdom where Adam would be the counterpart to God the Father.
+If "male and female" man are the reflection and image of US and OUR in Genesis 1:26, Adam would be the counterpart to God and Adam's bride Eve would be the counterpart to God's Wisdom.